Spin Hurwitz numbers and topological quantum field theory

 Hurwitz numbers count ramified covers of surfaces weighted by the size of the automorphism group of the cover.
 Combinatorial formulas in terms of the representation theory of the symmetric group go back to Hurwitz \cite{Hur}, Frobenius \cite{Frob}, and Burnside \cite{Bur}.

-In the 1990's, Dijkgraaf-Witten \cite{DW} and Freed-Quinn \cite{FQ} explained how to construct a topological quantum field theory from a finite gauge group.
-A 2-dimensional version of this theory (with gauge group $S_n$) underlies the Hurwitz numbers (see \cite{FHLT} for a modern perspective on this).
-More recently, there has been renewed interest in Hurwitz numbers after connections were made to Gromov-Witten theory and integrals on the moduli space of curves \cite{ELSV} \cite{OP}.

-Associated to a spin structure on a closed surface is an element of $\Z/2\Z$ known as the Atiyah invariant or parity \cite{At} \cite{Mum} \cite{Jo}.
-The aim of this paper is to compute and understand a variant of Hurwitz numbers called spin Hurwitz numbers, defined for spin surfaces, where ramified covers are counted with a sign according to the Atiyah invariant of the total space.
-The main theorem of this paper is the following formula for spin Hurwitz numbers.
+Suppose $\Sigma$ is a closed surface equipped with a spin structure.
+Associated to $\Sigma$ is an element $p(\Sigma) \in \Z/2\Z$ known as the parity or Atiyah invariant.
+In this paper, we study a variant of Hurwitz numbers called \emph{spin Hurwitz numbers}, where ramified covers of $\Sigma$ are counted with a sign according to the parity of the total space of the cover (equipped with the pullback spin structure).
+One of the main results is the following formula for spin Hurwitz numbers as a sum over the set $\SP(n)$ of \emph{strict partitions} of $n$ (i.e. partitions into distinct parts).